Cotidie/text-to-image/README.md

 A simple Flask REST API for generating images from text prompts using Stability AI's SD-Turbo model, **locally**.
 The server instance is responsible for a single Text2Image model in common scenario where only a single GPU is available.

 ## Features
-- Fast image generation from text prompts
+- image generation from text prompts
-- GPU-accelerated inference with CUDA support
 - Docker containerized deployment
 - MVC architecture with Flask blueprints